arduino/docs-content/content/hardware/02.hero/boards/uno-r4-minima/tutorials/shield-guide/shield-guide.md

   - hardware/02.hero/boards/uno-r4-minima
 ---

 This article covers a list of shields compatible with the UNO R4 series.
-For those who want to go a step further this article also covers the basics of creating your own UNO compatible shield.

 ## Compatible Shields

 ### Official Arduino Shields